 In the run up to and during the Games, we will work closely with the local population and provide clear and up to date information to help people plan their journeys and make the best possible travel choices.
-We will communicate through a range of channels, including a dedicated journey planner for travel during the Games.
-The journey planner will be available on the B2022 website and will include the full range of transport services and the latest up to date information, making it the best and most reliable tool for people to use when planning their journey to the Games.
+We will communicate through a range of channels and explore options for a dedicated journey planner for travel during the Games.